SteveSmith16384/MultiplayerArena/readme.txt

 Skirmish - Every player against every other player.
 King of the Hill - Gain points by occupying the base.
 Dodgeball - You must hit other players with a ball.
-Bladerunner - Destroy the rogue AI's.
+Bladerunner - Destroy the rogue AIs.
 Clone Wars - Every player against every other player, but identifying them could prove difficult!

 * The aim of every game mode is to be the first player to 100 points.

 CREDITS
-Written by Steve Smith - https://twitter.com/stephencsmith/
+Design and programming by Steve Smith - https://twitter.com/stephencsmith/ Robot models by Nikke (https://opengameart.org/content/abstract-rts-model-pack / http://www.ironbane.com/).
+Music by Matthew Pablo (https://opengameart.org/content/space-dimensions-8bitretro-version / http://www.matthewpablo.com).